 If you don’t have Pinterest for your blog, I highly recommend starting to use this platform right away!
-Most of my blog traffic comes straight from Pinterest and I’ve learned a few valuable tips to get you started.
+Most of my blog traffic comes from Pinterest and I’ve learned a few valuable tips to get you started.

 Update Your Pinterest Profile

 To start out, I linked my Pinterest profile to my blog and created a business account.
-Then I created boards that related to my blog such as party themes, gift ideas, holiday inspiration, DIY party ideas, and more.
+Then I started boards that related to my blog such as party themes, gift ideas, holiday inspiration, DIY party ideas, and more.
 Feel free to check out my Pinterest profile here.